 Injuries that occur during the normal course of employment are eligible to be covered under Iowa workers' compensation benefits.
 You may be compensated for your medical expenses or if you become disabled, you may be able to collect additional compensation.
 A Des Moines Workers' Compensation attorney will make sure you fully understand everything to which you are entitled.

 Iowa Workers' Compensation as a Result of a Meniscus TearInjuries to the knee can be painful and disabling.
 When cartilage is torn, this is called a meniscus tear.
 A meniscus tear can be especially serious as it affects the knee joint.
 If the knee joint doesn't properly function, it can make doing any type of activity very difficult.

 A meniscus tear is oftentimes caused by a traumatic injury.
 It is usually a result of the knee twisting and the knee joint bending.
 Depending on the type of work you do, it could happen while climbing up and down a ladder, lifting heavy boxes or any other number of ways.

 With a meniscus tear, there can also be additional damage.
 Sometimes there may be injuries to the medial collateral ligament (MCL) and/or the anterior cruciate ligament (ACL).
 With severe injuries such as these, it can result in an individual being unable to work.

 Symptoms of a meniscus tear can include any of the following:

-To determine if you have suffered a meniscus tear, you will need to see a doctor of the employer's choosing. owa Workers' Compensation allows for your employer to choose your medical provider.
+To determine if you have suffered a meniscus tear, you will need to see a doctor of the employer's choosing.
+Iowa workers' compensation allows your employer to choose your medical provider.
 If you are not satisfied with the care you receive, you may be able to see another doctor, but not without approval.
-If the employer refuses, there are proceedings you can go through to request alternative medical care.
+If the employer refuses, there are proceedings you can go through to request alternate medical care.

 How Will I Know if I Have a Torn Meniscus?